IEEE Form Guidelines & Best Practices

 - If any input fields are responsible for an error, clearly state the labels in the error message to assist in resolving the error.
 Use an alternate color for the fields with an error if applicable.

 - Clearly communicate when a form has been completed successfully, and what happened as a result, using success messages.
 When forms are completed, direct them to confirmation pages that provide messages stating the status of the form.

 There are a few key fields you will need to think about before creating your form.
-IEEE is an international company, therefore all form fields should be formatted for international audiences.
-Whatever information you would like collected, you must ask for in your form.
-The below international form fields have been established for ‘standard’ forms.
-Note: In contact information fields, do not exclude other countries.
-The following field set is international friendly and does not favor any one certain region.
+IEEE is an international organization, therefore all form fields should be formatted for international audiences.
+Form field labels should be presented consistently across IEEE web properties.